Armando Sadiku: Mohun Bagan

 On 25 June 2023, Sadiku joined Indian Super League club Mohun Bagan Super Giant on a two-year deal.
 He made his debut in the Durand Cup, playing the full first half in the Kolkata Derby against East Bengal FC which eventually ended in a 1–0 loss.
 He scored his first goal in a 3–1 win over Abahani Limited Dhaka in AFC Cup Play-off round.
 In the 2023 Durand Cup semi-final clash against FC Goa, he scored the winning goal for his team in the form of a long-ranger goal and led his team to the final.
 In the final, Mohun Bagan Super Giant defeated their arch-rivals East Bengal FC and got their first trophy of the 2023–24 season.

 FC Goa

 Sadiku joined another Indian Super League side FC Goa in July 2024.
 He scored the deciding goal for the club against A-League Men side Brisbane Roar in their 1–0 win at a group stage match of the 2024 Bandodkar Trophy.
 On 14 April 2025, after helping Goa to second place in the league, it was announced that Sadiku had mutually agreed to part ways with Goa.

+Bellinzona

+On 30 July 2025, he returned to Switzerland for the first time since 2019, joining Swiss Challenge League side Bellinzona.